 - Welcome Mat – Bring a welcome mat and place it at the door to the RV.
 Even if you have an outdoor carpet place the welcome mat at the entry door.
 If you wipe your feet before you enter the RV it will stay much cleaner.
 Ours is on the right.
 It cost like $5 and it works great. just shake it out before you put it back in your RV as they hold a ton of dirt!

-If you want some more suggestions about what to bring on your RV camping trip check out our article 21 Must Have RV Accessories for a New Camper or Travel Trailer.
+RELATED READING: If you want some more suggestions about what to bring on your RV camping trip check out our article 29 Must Have RV Accessories for a New Camper or Travel Trailer.
 You will need almost all of the items in this article whether you rent or buy an RV!

 The first time we rented an RV I had no idea how anything worked and I was scared to death of having to deal with the septic hose!
-So, I simply went on YouTube and watched videos of how everything works on an RV.
-After watching videos on everything about the RV I was ready!
-We had a great trip and I was prepared.
+I had no idea how to empty the black water and gray water tanks!

 You will also get a tour of your rental vehicle when you pick it up from the rental provider and books, manuals and hopefully a 1-800 number should any questions arise.
 We were fortunate to rent from Cruise America because they have 24-hour customer service and I did need to call late one night to ask a question.